 Are all college students spending this sort of hours for all classes?
-Well, the answer, of course. is no. And if they would, that’s no guarantee as well that’s sufficient for a class either.
+Well, the answer, of course, is no. And if they would, that’s no guarantee as well that’s sufficient for them to be successful in a class either.

 There are students who may be successful by studying maybe 12 or 16 hours for some exam, even when the class is hard for them.

 Well, hard work isn’t always resulting in its own reward, yet on the other hand, nothing of serious value was certainly ever achieved without a lot of hard work.